KDrakoulaki/KDrakoulaki/content/publication/drakoulaki/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Framing Music and Language on a Competence versus Performance Framework: A Review of Theory and Empirical Data'
+title: 'Situating language and music research in a domain-specific versus domain-general framework: A review of theoretical and empirical data'
 subtitle: ''
 summary: ''
 authors: